How to Catch L_2-Heavy-Hitters on Sliding Windows: Preliminaries

 If an $(\alpha,\beta)$-smooth $f$ can be calculated (or ($\epsilon,\delta$)-approximated) on an unbounded stream with memory $g(\epsilon,\delta)$, then there exists an ($\alpha+\epsilon,\delta$)-estimation of $f$ in the sliding window model using $O(\frac{1}{\beta}\log N(g(\epsilon,\frac{\delta\beta}{\log N})+\log N))$ bits~\cite{BO07}.

-The key idea is to save a ``smooth-histogram'' (SH)~\cite{BO07}, a structure that contains estimations on $O(\frac{1}{\beta}\log N)$-suffixes of the stream, $A_1 \supseteq_r A_2 \supseteq_r \ldots \supseteq_r A_{c\frac{1}{\beta}\log(n)}$.
+The key idea is to construct a ``smooth-histogram'', a structure that contains estimations on $O(\frac{1}{\beta}\log N)$-suffixes of the stream, $A_1 \supseteq_r A_2 \supseteq_r \ldots \supseteq_r A_{c\frac{1}{\beta}\log(n)}$.
 Each suffix $A_i$ is called {\em a Bucket}.
-Each new element in the stream initiates a new bucket, however adjacent buckets with a close estimation of $f$ are removed (keeping only one representative).
+Each new element in the stream initiates a new bucket, however adjacent buckets with a close estimation value are removed (keeping only one representative).
 Since the function is ``smooth'', i.e., monotonic and slowly-changing, it is enough to save $O(\frac{1}{\beta}\log N)$ buckets in order to maintain a reasonable approximation of the window.
 At any given time, the current window $W$ is between buckets $A_1$ and $A_2$, i.e. $A_1 \supseteq_r W \supseteq_r A_2$.
-Once the window ``slides'' and the first element of $A_2$ expires, we delete the bucket $A_1$ and renumber the indices so that $A_2$ becomes the new $A_1$, $A_3$ becomes the new $A_2$, etc. We will use the value of the smooth-function on bucket $A_1$ to estimate the value of the function on the current window.
-The relation between the window and the bucket as derived in~\cite{BO07} is given by
+Once the window ``slides'' and the first element of $A_2$ expires, we delete the bucket $A_1$ and renumber the indices so that $A_2$ becomes the new $A_1$, $A_3$ becomes the new $A_2$, etc. We use the estimated value of bucket $A_1$ to estimate the value of the current window.
+The relation between the value of~$f$ on the window and on the first bucket is given by $ (1-\alpha)f(A_1)\le f(A_2) \le f(W) \le f(A_1)\ . $